nguyenvanhai-0911/BlockChain_Project/Document/Token.md

 [[token_std_review]]
 === Using Token Standards

-((("token standards (generally)", seealso="specific standards, e.g.: ERC20 token standard", id="ix_10tokens-asciidoc24", range="startofrange")))((("tokens","using token standards", id="ix_10tokens-asciidoc25", range="startofrange")))In the previous section we reviewed several proposed standards and a couple of widely deployed standards for token contracts.
+In the previous section we reviewed several proposed standards and a couple of widely deployed standards for token contracts.
 What exactly do these standards do?
 Should you use these standards?
 How should you use them?
 Should you add functionality beyond these standards?
 Which standards should you use?
 We will examine some of those questions next.

 [[token_std_purpose]]
 ### *** What Are Token Standards?
 What Is Their Purpose?

-((("token standards (generally)","defined")))Token standards are the _minimum_ specifications for an implementation.
+Token standards are the _minimum_ specifications for an implementation.
 What that means is that in order to be compliant with, say, ERC20, you need to at minimum implement the functions and behavior specified by the ERC20 standard.
 You are also free to _add_ to the functionality by implementing functions that are not part of the standard.

-((("token standards (generally)","purpose of")))The primary purpose of these standards is to encourage _interoperability_ between contracts.
+The primary purpose of these standards is to encourage _interoperability_ between contracts.
 Thus, all wallets, exchanges, user interfaces, and other infrastructure components can _interface_ in a predictable manner with any contract that follows the specification.
 In other words, if you deploy a contract that follows the ERC20 standard, all existing wallet users can seamlessly start trading your token without any wallet upgrade or effort on your part.

 The standards are meant to be _descriptive_, rather than _prescriptive_.
 How you choose to implement those functions is up to you-the internal functioning of the contract is not relevant to the standard.
 They have some functional requirements, which govern the behavior under specific circumstances, but they do not prescribe an implementation.
 An example of this is the behavior of a +transfer+ function if the value is set to zero.

 [[should_use_std]]
 ### *** Should You Use These Standards?

-((("token standards (generally)","reasons to use")))Given all these standards, each developer faces a dilemma: use the existing standards or innovate beyond the restrictions they impose?
+Given all these standards, each developer faces a dilemma: use the existing standards or innovate beyond the restrictions they impose?

 This dilemma is not easy to resolve.
 Standards necessarily restrict your ability to innovate, by creating a narrow "rut" that you have to follow.
 On the other hand, the basic standards have emerged from experience with hundreds of applications and often fit well with the vast majority of use cases.